jenkinsci/jenkinsfile-runner-github-actions/README.md

 * Find a better way to package maven binaries and additional plugins
 * Find a better way to share maven plugins other than manually mapping the local maven repo to ```/github/workspace/.m2``` in your ```Jenkinsfile```
 * Find a better way to cache the lazy-loaded Jenkins as ```/github/workspace/.jenkinsfile-runner-cache``` as specified [here](https://github.com/jonico/jenkinsfile-runner-github-actions/blob/master/jenkinsfile-runner-lazyloaded/Dockerfile#L19)
-* Add examples of how to work with [injected GitHub Action secrets](https://developer.github.com/actions/creating-workflows/storing-secrets/) and additional [Jenkins secrets](https://github.com/ndeloof/jenkinsfile-runner#sensitive-data)
+* Add examples of how to work with [Jenkins secrets](https://github.com/ndeloof/jenkinsfile-runner#sensitive-data)
 * Provide examples how to copy parts of the Jenkins results to an external storage